heidi457/Portfolio/README.md

 - footer

-Please, make sure to check out my two projects that I have completed so far! the images should direct you to those projects.
+Please, make sure to check out my two projects that I have completed so far!
+The images should direct you to those projects.